Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/PrepareForTheWorkshop.rst

    GH1
    QGIS1
    UMEP1
-   ../Jupyter/JN0
   ../Hist1

-**Background Material**
+**Background Materials**

-Take a quick look at the following so you can return to then if you need some help
+Take a look through the following so you are familiar with what is avalable if you need help

 - `Key papers and manuals <Background>`
 - `Helpful links <NeedHelp>`
+- `Jupyter Notebooks and Python <PY0>`
 - `Meteorology <BGM0>`
 - `Metrics for model evaluation <BGE0>`